← Back to Blog

 Here’s a handy breakdown of features, integration options, fraud prevention measures, and pricing for Shopify in-store return tools.
 This table gives Shopify merchants a quick way to compare options.

-- AfterShip Returns Center: The most affordable paid option at $9/month, with a free plan available.
+• AfterShip Returns Center: One of the more affordable paid options at $16/month.
 Includes a "Return to Store" feature and basic automation rules.

-- Loop Returns: A Shopify Premier Partner priced at ~$155/month.
-This tool supports over 15% of Shopify’s total GMV, offering advanced workflows and fraud detection with blocklists and custom rules.
+• Loop Returns: A Shopify Premier Partner priced at ~$155/month.
+Loop says it supports over 15% of Shopify’s total GMV, offering advanced workflows and fraud detection with blocklists and custom rules.

-- ReturnLogic: Designed for high-volume operations, this tool costs ~$299/month and includes warehouse intake tools and advanced policy enforcement.
+• ReturnLogic: Designed for high-volume operations, this tool uses usage-based and custom enterprise pricing and includes warehouse intake tools and advanced policy enforcement.

-- ReturnBear: At $19/month, it delivers basic BORIS (Buy Online, Return In-Store) workflows, making it a good fit for merchants managing smaller retail chains.
+• ReturnBear: An entry-level option, it delivers basic BORIS (Buy Online, Return In-Store) workflows, making it a good fit for merchants managing smaller retail chains.

-The pricing range - from AfterShip's $9/month entry-level option to ReturnLogic's ~$299/month enterprise-ready package - caters to Shopify merchants with diverse needs.
+The pricing range - from AfterShip's $16/month entry-level option to ReturnLogic's usage-based and custom enterprise pricing - caters to Shopify merchants with diverse needs.
 Whether you’re looking for cost-effective solutions or tools with sophisticated fraud detection and backend integrations, there’s something for every business size.

 For further insights, check out our guides on ecommerce inventory management and global supply chain management.
 These resources can help you make an informed decision as you plan your Shopify business strategy for 2026.
 Don't forget to explore our FAQ section for answers to common questions about in-store returns management for Shopify.